How to brief your architectural photographer

 Whittling down your needs

 Something to consider is how many selects you want to have at the end.
 Be upfront with your photographer, there may be different costs involved for different sets of images and volume will be a factor in this.

 Something else to consider when crafting the perfect brief is where you plan on using the photos – just your website and social media?
 Or will they be also be submitted to competitions and magazines?

-Another think to consider is whether you want tight shots, wide shots or a mix of both.
+Another thing to consider is whether you want tight shots, wide shots or a mix of both.
 Again, this will come back to where you plan on using the images.
 Although details and little vignettes are nice to have, they may not be the most important in showcasing the final design when sending in images for an award.